Levridge-Tory/LevridgeIntegrationDocs/docs/CommodityImplementationActivities.md

 In Product information management > Setup > Categories and attributes > Category hierarchies

-- Create product categories for commodities and add commodities to the categories - Need client input
+- Create product categories for commodities and add commodities to the categories

 In Product information management > Products > Released products